usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 engaging with the public and stakeholders about web and mobile app accessibility and determined that it was appropriate to prioritize regulating in that area.
-However, State and local government entities have existing obligations under title II of the ADA with respect to services, programs, and activities offered through other types of technology.
-260
+However, State and local government entities have existing obligations under title II of the ADA with respect to services, programs, and activities offered through other types of technology. {% fn 260 %}

 Another commenter suggested that the rulemaking should address operating systems.
 The commenter also suggested clarifying that public entities are required to ensure web